MurutiFelix/ndvi-amplitude-prediction/README.md

 ### Spatial Graph Representation
-Treats each pixel as a node in a graph (159×181 = 28,779 nodes)

-8-connectivity (queen contiguity) for spatial edges
+Treats each pixel as a node in a graph (159×181 = 28,779 nodes) 8-connectivity (queen contiguity) for spatial edges.

-Enables models to learn spatial dependencies and propagation patterns
+Enables models to learn spatial dependencies and propagation patterns.

 ## Step 1 — Clone to scratch